The Gentle Annie Family Story

 Phil and Ellen have 11 grandchildren.
 Their eldest son Tom lives in Tauranga with Scout, Rosa and Lewis.
 Tom works as a High School English and Inquiry-learning teacher.
 Dida, their second child, lives with her husband Craig nearby at Carters Beach, with their three children, Guiseppe, Zabeel and Tobias.
 Dida too works in the teaching arena, Phaedra, their younger daughter, lives with her husband Tim and their three children, Dakota, Indira and Aalia in Greymouth.
 Phaedra has also been involved in teaching, more specifically teaching English as a second language, and is currently studying Primary School teaching.

 Jesse, Phil and Ellen’s youngest son, and his wife Jessica moved to Gentle Annie to live in 2009.
-They now have two children: Ithaca-Jane (4), and Beau (1 1/2), and both are able to be “stay-at-home” “work-from-home” parents with wonderful support from their family.
-Jesse and Jessica plan to homeschool their children, as well as continue to successfully run and grow the accommodation business, camping ground and the Cowshed Cafe together.
+They now have three children; Ithaca-Jane (6), Beau (3.5) and Dante-Ella (<1).
+Both Jessica and Jesse are able to be “stay-at-home” “work-from-home” parents with wonderful support from their family.
+Jesse and Jessica homeschool their children, as well as continue to successfully run and grow the accommodation business, camping ground and the Cowshed Cafe together.

 Come to Gentle Annie and tell us your story – we’d love to get to know more about you!